How to Overcome New Security Challenges with Adoption of Cloud

 Challenges to Security with Multi-Cloud Environments

-Cloud environments are vastly different to legacy infrastructure, which is part of its appeal.
-It can do what traditional solutions can’t.
+Cloud environments are vastly different from legacy infrastructure, which is part of their appeal.
+They can do what traditional solutions can’t.
 But that also means that organizations can’t rely on the tried-and-true security tools and practices they’ve used in the past.
 They’re not designed for cloud environments.
+Instead, the cloud requires a modern, non-traditional approach, much like it.
+A privileged access management (PAM) solution combines traditional tools to manage access control with time-sensitive capabilities.
+With PAM, users no longer have full access to the network.
+Instead, they have the least privilege, meaning users get the minimum privilege they need, and only for as long as they need it.

-Least privilege isn’t always the case, however.
-If a user does need elevated privilege to complete a task, their access is elevated as needed, gradually, and only for a short period.
-When they’ve successfully completed their work, the privileges are revoked.
+So, if a user’s account is compromised in any way, the criminal has limited access, which restricts what they can steal.
+Otherwise, they’d have unrestricted access to the entire network, which can magnify the breach’s impact.
+However, the least privilege isn’t always the case.
+If a user does need elevated privileges to complete a task, their access is elevated as needed, gradually, and only for a short period.
+When they’ve completed their work, the privileges are revoked.

 Data Protection and Privacy